Learning and balancing unknown loads in large-scale systems: Model description

+Recall that if service times are exponential, then JSQ achieves the highest degree of load balance among the non-anticipating policies.
+Specifically, given two systems with the same initial condition, one of which uses JSQ, it was proven in \cite{sparaggis1993extremal} that it is possible to couple the arrival and service completion times so that the load is \emph{more balanced} in the JSQ system, with respect to majorization, at all times.
+As noted in Section \ref{sec: introduction}, the result obtained in \cite{sparaggis1993extremal} covers any sequence of arrival times and implies that any Schur-concave utility is stochastically maximized by JSQ at any given time when the service times are exponential.
+However, JSQ requires complete state information about the total number of tasks at each server pool, making it challenging to implement in large systems, as further discussed in Section \ref{sub: implementation overheads}.

-Suppose briefly that the arrival rate of tasks is constant over time and let $\rho \defeq \lambda / \mu$ denote the (normalized) offered load.
-All server pools together form an infinite-server system, so the total number of tasks in stationarity is Poisson distributed with mean~$n \rho$.
-As explained above, it is desirable that the stationary fraction of server pools having less than $\floor{\rho}$ or more than $\ceil{\rho}$ tasks vanishes with $n$.
-We consider a dispatching policy that achieves this goal while only involving a low communication overhead, by using a threshold $\ell \in \N$ and an integer-valued parameter $\Delta \geq 1$ to distribute the incoming tasks among the server pools; we also define $h \defeq \ell + \Delta$ for brevity.
-When a task arrives to the system, this dispatching rule assigns the new task to a server pool according to the following criteria. \begin{itemize} \item If some server pool has strictly less than $\ell$ tasks right before the arrival, then the new task is sent to a server pool having strictly less than $\ell$ tasks, chosen uniformly at random.
+Suppose briefly that $\lambda$ is constant over time and recall that $\rho \defeq \lambda / \mu$ is the offered load per server pool; for brevity we often use the shorter term offered load.
+The total number of tasks in steady state is Poisson distributed with mean $n\rho$ regardless of the load balancing policy, because all server pools together form an infinite-server system.
+Ideally, all the server pools should have at least $\floor{\rho}$ tasks and no more than $\ceil{\rho}$ tasks.
+A natural way to achieve this without requiring full state information is by means of a threshold-based dispatching rule.
+Namely, we consider a dispatching algorithm that uses an integral parameter $\Delta \geq 1$ and a threshold $\ell_n \in \N$ to distribute the incoming tasks among the $n$ server pools.
+This algorithm aims at maintaining the number of tasks at each server pool between $\ell_n$ and $h_n \defeq \ell_n + \Delta$ by dispatching every incoming task as follows. \begin{itemize} \item If some server pool has strictly less than $\ell_n$ tasks right before the arrival, then the new task is sent to a server pool having strictly less than $\ell_n$ tasks, chosen uniformly at random.

-\item If all server pools have at least $\ell$ tasks right before the arrival, and some server pool has strictly less than $h$ tasks, then the new task is sent to a server pool chosen uniformly at random among those having at least $\ell$ and strictly less than $h$ tasks.
+\item If all server pools have at least $\ell_n$ tasks right before the arrival, and some server pool has strictly less than $h_n$ tasks, then the new task is sent to a server pool chosen uniformly at random among those having at least $\ell_n$ and strictly less than $h_n$ tasks.

-\item If all server pools have at least $h$ tasks right before the arrival, then the new task is sent to a server pool having at least $h$ tasks, chosen uniformly at random. \end{itemize}
+\item If all server pools have at least $h_n$ tasks right before the arrival, then the new task is sent to a server pool having at least $h_n$ tasks, chosen uniformly at random. \end{itemize}